DanielBrunnsaker/DShift/README.md

 ## FBA Simulations

-Simulations done to select the strains of interest was made using the framework supplied in Coutant et al. (https://doi.org/10.1073/pnas.1900548116).
+dFBA (dynamic flux balance analysis) simulations done to select the strains of interest was made using the framework supplied in Coutant et al. (https://doi.org/10.1073/pnas.1900548116).
 Output found in data/simulations.

 ## Data processing